iffiX/machin/README.md

 * [QMIX (multi agent)](https://arxiv.org/abs/1803.11485)
 * Model-based methods

-### Features?
+### Features
 ---
 #### 1. Readable

 The initial development drive for the Machin library originates from one common plague of reinforcement learning libraries such as the famous [rlpyt](https://github.com/astooke/rlpyt), [ray](https://github.com/ray-project/ray), and [baselines](https://github.com/openai/baselines): **complexity**.
-Why cannot someone just provide a simple, clear implementation of RL algorithms without those layers upon layers of **abstraction**, **inter-dependence**,  and **obscured apis**?
+Machin tries to just provide a simple, clear implementation of RL algorithms and bring as little obstacles to users as possible.

 Therefore, Machin is designed with minimial abstractions and come with a very detailed document, as well as various tutorials to help you build your own program.

 #### 2. Reusable

 Machin takes a similar approach to that of pytorch, encasulating algorithms, data structures in their own classes.
-Users do not need to setup a series of `data collectors`, `trainers`, `runners`, `samplers`... to use them, **just import**!
-Although Machin do provide some parallel wrappers to aid you construct high-performance programs, **you are still the operator of your dataflow**!
+Users do not need to setup a series of `data collectors`, `trainers`, `runners`, `samplers`... to use them, **just import**.
+Although Machin do provide some parallel wrappers to aid you construct high-performance programs, **you are still the operator of your dataflow**.

 The only restriction placed on your models is their input / output format, however, these restrictions are minimal, and can still be customized to make Machin work happily.